 8. Envious and Jealous of others.

-They have a deep feeling of resentment to other peoples luck, qualities, achievements, or possessions.
+They have a deep feeling of resentment toward other peoples luck, qualities, achievements, or possessions.
 They are never happy with what they have and always want more.
 They often believe that all others are out to get them and believe others are jealous and envious of them.

 9. A Sense Of Entitlement.